goschtl/zope/zope.app.homefolder/trunk/src/zope/app/homefolder/README.txt

 When creating the home folder, the principal also automatically receives the `zope.Manager` role:

-  >>> from zope.app.securitypolicy.interfaces import IPrincipalRoleManager
+  >>> from zope.securitypolicy.interfaces import IPrincipalRoleManager
   >>> roles = IPrincipalRoleManager(baseFolder['stephan'])
   >>> [(role, str(setting))
   ...  for role, setting in roles.getRolesForPrincipal('stephan')]